nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in AA.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Deleting filtered persons : `deleteshown`

+Deletes the current filtered list of persons.
+Requires a `find` command to be run first.

+Format: `deleteshown`

+* Deletes all persons in the current filtered list of persons.
+* The list of persons is filtered using the most recent `find` command.
+* The remaining list of persons is shown after the `find` command is executed.

 ### Clearing all entries : `clear`

 Clears all entries from AA.